joakimk/testbot/README.markdown

     rake testbot:setup
     rake testbot:spec (or :test, :features)

-Keeping the network updated
+Updating testbot
 ----

-To simplify updates of a distributed system like testbot there is a "--auto_update" option for the runner.
-Using this you can manually update the **server** and have all **runner** processes automatically restarted with the same version.
+To simplify updates of a distributed system like testbot there is a **--auto_update** option for the runner.
+Using this you can manually update the **server** and automatically have all runner processes updated and restarted with same version as the server.

 Usage:
     testbot --runner --connect 192.168.0.100 --working_dir /tmp/testbot --auto_update

 This function assumes that you install testbot in your home ~/.gem so that it can be done without using sudo.
-It will run something like "gem install testbot -v SERVER_VERSION".
+It will run something like **gem install testbot -v SERVER_VERSION**.

 Features
 ----